-4. Ask the Hotel To Waive the Fee
+5. Ask the Hotel to Waive the Fee

 One downside to this approach is that you won't know if the resort will waive the fee until the end of your stay.
 If they refuse, you could be left holding a much larger bill than you planned.
 If you choose to go this route, hope for the best, but be ready to pay the fees if they decline your request.

-In the end, you could refuse to pay resort fees, but you shouldn’t consider going this route unless you received unfair treatment.
+Yes, you technically can refuse to pay resort fees, but it might cause more of a headache than it's worth.
+Don't go this route unless you received unfair treatment.
 If this happened to you, you can consider filing a dispute with your credit card company if you have a legitimate reason for not paying resort fees.
-You’ll need to provide documentation in most cases if you want your card issuer to side with you.
+You'll need to provide documentation in most cases if you want your card issuer to side with you.

 A better option might be to seek assistance from the resort staff.
 State your case with the hotel manager, voicing your displeasure.
 You can still get your fees waived or receive other compensation for your troubles in many cases.